Understanding CBT-AR for ARFID:

 Assessment and formulation

-Identifying what drives food avoidance (fear, sensory sensitivity, low appetite, or a combination).Nutrition stabilization
+Identifying what drives food avoidance: fear, sensory sensitivity, low appetite, medical experiences, or a combination.

-Applying gains across settings (home, school, social situations) and preventing relapse.
+Applying gains across settings—home, school, restaurants, travel, and social situations—and preventing relapse.

 Progress is paced carefully, with exposures designed to feel challenging but achievable.